-An experienced drunk driving claim attorney at Millar & Mixon, LLC can investigate your case, sort out the responsibilities of the parties involved, and work to obtain the compensation you deserve for your injuries and other losses.
+An experienced drunk driving claim attorney at The Millar Law Firm can investigate your case, sort out the responsibilities of the parties involved, and help you receive justice for the losses and injuries that were no fault of your own.

 My wife and I were injured in an accident with a driver who wasn’t drunk.
 Instead of alcohol, he had consumed prescription medicine before he drove.
 Can we still sue him for our losses?

 Probably.
 Georgia’s “drunk driving” law applies to “drugged driving,” as well.
 It is actually a law against driving under the influence, whether of alcohol or illicit, prescription, or over-the-counter drugs.

 Although most impaired driving accident cases involve a driver who was intoxicated by beer, wine, or liquor at the time of the accident, liability can be established in Georgia against a driver who was impaired by any substance.
 This includes:

 - Illegal drugs (controlled substances), such as marijuana, cocaine, methamphetamine (“meth”), ecstasy (MDMA), or LSD.

 - Prescription drugs, like pain medications or antihistamines, which can cause drowsiness.

 - Over-the-counter drugs, such as cough medicine or allergy medicines, which can also cause drowsiness.